 Imagine applying to graduate school or your first job with several summers of research or project experience, an original Honors thesis, and perhaps even a peer-reviewed publication or patent on your resumé!

-Any Honors students can conduct research work with a faculty mentor on campus in the summer.
-The Honors Program covers room and board and can provide a modest amount to cover research supplies.
-For current students who join our 10-week program, an additional stipend is available on a competitive basis.
+All Honors students in good standing are eligible to apply to conduct research work with a faculty advisor on campus in the summer.
+The Honors Program provides on-campus housing and a modest meal stipend.
+For upperclass current students who join our 10-week program, an additional stipend is available on a competitive basis.
 Students are housed on campus and they participate in a variety of trips and other sponsored extracurricular activities, all while conducting research on campus and in the field.

 Go to Summer Research

 The Honors Thesis is required of all students who graduate with the Honors degree.
 The Honors Thesis is a written manuscript that presents original scholarship conducted under the guidance of a faculty mentor.
 It is typically based on research, design or creative work within the student’s major field of inquiry, but it is also possible to engage in other fields as long as the work meets appropriate level of scholarly achievement in that field.
 Most of our students do projects with some kind of “experimental design,” which traditionally advances a hypothesis to be proved or disproved, but students may pursue a literary undertaking (e.g. a novel or screenplay, or a series of poems, plays, or short stories), a portfolio of creative works (e.g. paintings, photographs, or digital media), an installation (e.g. sculpture or museum exhibit), a design project or a business plan.

 Go to Honors Thesis

 Research Assistantships and Internships

 You can learn more about activities of our students on our Student Achievements page.